 It’s also possible to use files taken with a digital camera to make Wigglegrams; using a slider bar to move the camera left to right whilst taking three or four photos with an equal distance between each image (the Nishika N8000’s lenses are 18.5mm apart) would work perfectly (depending on how close you are to the subject).

-I do not develop colour negative films myself (C41 process) so I use a lab in the UK which does and sends them back uncut (I can highly recommend Kirklees Photographic for colour negative films in the UK, their services are available by post and they are very professional, always helpful and just generally really lovely to deal with).
+I do not develop colour negative films myself (C41 process) so I use a lab in the UK which does and sends them back uncut (I can highly recommend Kirklees Photographic for colour negative films in the UK, their services are available by post and they are very professional, great prices, always helpful, always return the films uncut on request and just generally really lovely to deal with; they also now offer scans of the quadrascopic frame format too!).
 It’s always worth checking with the processing lab first what they offer for different format camera films.
 The Nimslo and Nishika N8000 take four 35mm half-frame images for each click of the shutters, i.e. two full frames – so from a 36 roll film you’d get 18 captures.
 A standard 35mm single lens full-frame camera’s film format is much different to that of a quadrascopic lens camera’s so if the lab cuts the film it may actually chop some of your frames in half, I always ask for it to be uncut to play it safe.
 Some labs also offer scanning but again it’s worth checking beforehand if they just scan it in the standard full frame 35mm format, which can be a waste of time and money for half-frame films.
 I scan mine at a minimum of 2400 dpi with an Epson V800 Photo flatbed scanner.
 The film below is Kodak Color Plus 200 ASA used with a Nishika N8000 (for information on the Nishika N8000 please see my previous post).

 And now we finally get to opening the images in Photoshop CC.